Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Public transit access**
     How is the train or tram connection?
 Use [Mapnificient](https://www.mapnificent.net/berlin/) and Google Maps to see how far you are from work.
 - [ ] **Crime**
-    Areas next to big train stations (Alexanderplatz, Görlitzer Bahnhof, Kottbusser Tor, Hermannplatz) are more dangerous.[^14] There are more drunk people, drug addicts, street fights, vandalism and theft in those areas, but people will still leave you alone.
+    Use the [crime atlas](https://www.kriminalitaetsatlas.berlin.de/K-Atlas/atlas.html) to find a safe area.
+Areas next to big train stations (Alexanderplatz, Görlitzer Bahnhof, Kottbusser Tor, Hermannplatz) are more dangerous.[^14] There are more drunk people, drug addicts, street fights, vandalism and theft in those areas.
 You don't need to avoid the entire area, just the busy streets.
-Use the [crime atlas](https://www.kriminalitaetsatlas.berlin.de/K-Atlas/atlas.html) to find a safe area.
+- [ ] **Parking**
+    [You don't need a car in Berlin](/guides/buying-used-car-in-germany#do-you-need-a-car).
+If you want a car, check if there is enough street parking.
+In central neighbourhoods, you might need a [parking permit](/guides/car-cost-of-ownership-germany#parking).
+Your building might have basement parking.
+It usually costs around 120€ per month.
+You can [park motorcycles on the sidewalk](/guides/motorcycle-parking).
+- [ ] **Nearby services**
+    Check if there are supermarkets, [Spätis](/glossary/Späti), cafés and other businesses nearby.
 - [ ] **Noise**
     Main roads are noisy because of trams, cars and ambulances.[^15] Ambulances, trams and trains are *very* loud, even when you close your windows.[^16] Nearby restaurants, bars and [Spätis](/glossary/Späti) can be loud, even at night. - [Noise map of Berlin](https://www.berlin.de/umweltatlas/verkehr-laerm/laermbelastung/2022/karten/artikel.1305256.php)
-- [ ] **Parking**
-    [You don't need a car in Berlin](/guides/buying-used-car-in-germany#do-you-need-a-car).
-If you want a car, check if there is enough parking space nearby.
-In central neighbourhoods, parking spaces are harder to find, and you need a [parking permit](/guides/car-cost-of-ownership-germany#parking).
-Your building might have a basement garage.
-Basement parking costs around 120€ per month.
-Single garages are harder to find.
-You can [park your motorcycle on the sidewalk](/guides/motorcycle-parking).
-- [ ] **Supermarkets and Spätis**
-- [ ] **Parks and nature**
-    Berlin is one of the greenest cities in Europe.[^18] There are many parks and green spaces, even in the centre.
-To be closer to nature, live near [[Brandenburg]] or [Grunewald](https://goo.gl/maps/7bo9CKBKtQ8ysHB46).

 [![Berlin busy areas](/images/berlin-busy-areas.png "In Google Maps, orange areas are interesting areas.
 They have good bars and restaurants, but they are busy and loud.")](/images/berlin-busy-areas.png)